Michael sCott Giuliani

 Cantor, Bethany Lutheran Church & School

 Michael Scott Giuliani is Cantor (the historic Lutheran term for Director of Music) at Bethany Lutheran Church & School in Naperville, IL.
-Previously, he has served as a Director of Music and liturgical musician in various settings throughout Illinois and South Carolina.
-He studied piano with Dr. Terree Shofner-Emrich at North Park University, and is currently a Master of Church Music candidate at Concordia University Chicago where he studied church music with Jonathan Kohrs, organ with Dr. Steven Wente and piano with Kuang-Hao Huang.
+Prior to coming to Bethany, he served as a church music in various settings throughout Illinois and South Carolina.
+He studied piano as an undergraduate student with Dr. Terree Shofner-Emrich at North Park University, and received the Master of Church Music in Organ degree from Concordia University Chicago where he studied church music with Jonathan Kohrs, organ with Dr. Steven Wente and piano with Kuang-Hao Huang.
 He is currently pursuing a PhD in Christian Worship.